ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

 - :ref:`development_practices` for information on how PyAnsys development is conducted
-- :ref:`best_practices` for information on how to style and format your code to adhere to PyAnsys standards
+- :ref:`PEP 8` for information on how to style and format your code to adhere to PyAnsys standards